denniemok/pango-lineage-to-who-label/README.md

             SUBSTR(b.lineage, 1, INSTR(b.lineage, '.') - 1) AS plin,
             GROUP_CONCAT(b.lineage),
             GROUP_CONCAT(DISTINCT b.unaliased)
-     FROM   annotation AS a
+     FROM   mapping AS a
-            LEFT JOIN nextstrain AS b
+            LEFT JOIN metadata AS b
                    ON unaliased = a.lineage
                     OR unaliased LIKE a.lineage || '.%'
      GROUP BY plin
      ORDER BY a.wholabel, plin ASC;
      ```
-   - **Purpose**: Identify all possible aliases for a given lineage.
-Focus particularly on Omicron due to its extensive number of sublineages.
+   - **Purpose**: Identify all possible aliases for a given lineage, with a particular focus on Omicron due to its numerous sublineages and descendants.

-6. **New Lineages Identification**:
+6. **Cross-Checking**:
    - **SQL Query**:
      ```sql
      WITH lineage_cte AS (
-         SELECT SUBSTR(lineage, 1, INSTR(lineage, '.') - 1) AS plin
+         SELECT SUBSTR(lineage, 1, INSTR(lineage, '.') - 1) AS plin,
+                nextclade
-         FROM nextstrain
+         FROM metadata
-         WHERE nextstrainclade LIKE '23_'
-           AND SUBSTR(lineage, 1, INSTR(lineage, '.') - 1) != ''
+         WHERE nextclade LIKE '23_' AND plin != ''
-         GROUP BY plin
+         GROUP BY plin, nextclade
      )
      SELECT plin,
+            nextclade,
             b.lineage
      FROM lineage_cte AS a
-     LEFT JOIN covariants AS b
+     LEFT JOIN mapping AS b
          ON b.lineage = a.plin
      WHERE b.lineage IS NULL;
      ```
-   - **Purpose**: Check for new PANGO lineages that may not be present in the base list, focusing on Omicron variants which frequently introduce new lineages.
+   - **Purpose**: Identify lineages that may be missing from the list but should be labeled according to the Nextstrain Clade consensus (e.g., `23I` mapping to `Omicron`) using data from [CoVariants](https://covariants.org/).
+Pay special attention to Omicron, given its frequent emergence of new recombinant lineages.

-Manual inspection is involved in each step to ensure accurate generalisation and concise addition of new matching rules.
+Manual inspection is involved at each step to ensure accurate generalisation and concise addition of new matching rules.

 The file `mapping.core.csv` represents the final output of the process described above.
-The `generate_full_mapping.py` script is then executed to produce `mapping.full.json`.
+The `generate_full_mapping.py` script is then executed to produce `mapping.full.json`, which includes more detailed information for direct lookup.

 </details>